 His first book, “The Good Fight,” was published by HarperCollins in 2006.
 His second book, “The Icarus Syndrome,” was published by HarperCollins in 2010.
 His third, “The Crisis of Zionism,” was published by Times Books in 2012.

-Beinart has written for The New York Times, The Wall Street Journal, the Financial Times, the Boston Globe, The Atlantic, Newsweek, Slate, The Forward, Reader’s Digest, Die Zeit, Frankfurter Allgemeine Zeitung, and Polity: the Journal of the Northeastern Political Science Studies Association.
+Beinart has written for The Atlantic, The Wall Street Journal, The New Republic, the Financial Times, the Boston Globe, Newsweek, Slate, The Forward, Reader’s Digest, Die Zeit, Frankfurter Allgemeine Zeitung, and Polity: the Journal of the Northeastern Political Science Studies Association.
 The Week magazine named him columnist of the year for 2004.
 In 2005, he gave the Theodore H. White lecture at Harvard’s Kennedy School of Government.